Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Empirical Analyses

-In the next part of the user study, we inform the participants the prediction context, input, and output.
-Then, we show the model interpretation to each group respectively, as shown in Figure \ref{fig:user-study-groups}.
-The size of the pictures is the same for both groups in the survey.
+Next, we inform the participants the context, input, and output.
+Then, we show the model interpretation to each group respectively, as shown in Appendix \ref{apd:user_study_designs}.
 A manipulation check question is asked to verify whether the participants read the interpretation carefully (``How does the walking speed of the above walking symptom compare to the usual case?''), whose answer can be understood from the arrow sign after the value of the walking speed in the interpretation figure.
-Subsequently, we ask the participants to rate their trust in the given model.
-The measurement scale is adopted from \cite{chai_factors_2011}.
-The Chronbach's Alpha is 0.901 for this scale, suggesting excellent reliability.
-The factor loadings of the scale are reported in Appendix \ref{apd:trust_factor_loading}, suggesting good validity.
-In this scale, an attention check question is added (``Please just select neither agree nor disagree.'').
-After removing the participants who failed the attention check or the manipulation check, 60 participants remain in the final analyses.
-Figure \ref{fig:user-study-trust} shows the mean of trust for each of the two groups.
-The participants' trust in our model (mean = 2.31) is significantly higher than the baseline model (mean = 1.65, \textit{p} < 0.001).
-This result indicates that interpreting the temporal symptom progression is a critical booster for users' trust in depression prediction models, endorsing our model design.